JuliaFalcone/keeping-the-BEAT/docs/source/customizing_your_fits.rst

    * - ``red``
      - Redshift of your target
    * - ``minwidth``
-     - The minimum Gaussian sigma value to be fit to features.
-See [a] below for more details on units.
+     - The minimum Gaussian sigma value to be fit to features, in units of Angstroms.
+See below for more details on units.
    * - ``maxwidth``
-     - The minimum Gaussian sigma value to be fit to features.
+     - The minimum Gaussian sigma value to be fit to features, in units of Angstroms.
 This value should be set to the maximum width expected in the spectra.
 Emission-line gas in the example spectra likely does not exceed FWHM = 2000 km/s, so we will use that to define the maximum width.
-See [a] below for more details on units.
+See below for more details on units.
-   * - ``start``
-     - Minimum array value used in input spectrum
    * - ``fluxsigma``
      - Minimum S/N value.
 The flux height must be greater than this value multiplied by the standard deviation to be considered a legitimate fit.
 This value is typically 3.
    * - ``plotmin``